Fine-Tuning Language Models via Epistemic Neural Networks: Synthetic data

 In our experiments, we set input dimension $D=10$, temperature $\rho=0.1$, and generate $N=200$ training examples.
 We evaluate performance through the average test log-likelihood over $\tilde{N}=1000$ testing examples, and average our results over 10 random seeds.

 This problem is clearly a small-scale and extremely simplified model of active learning for language models.
 However, we believe it is useful to begin our experimentation with a clear and simple proof of concept, so that we can build understanding in research.
 While demonstrating successful active learning in toy problems does not guarantee efficacy at large scale, methods that are \textit{unable} to succeed in this setting may exhibit fundamental flaws that we should be aware of.
-In addition, by evaluating our methods on a generative model, we can avoid some of the dangers of overfitting our methods and research to any fixed dataset \citep{russo2015much,osband2022neural, osband2022evaluating}.